BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ### Collisions

-Hash trees tend to make it harder to create collisions than the use of a raw hash function.
-If attackers manage to find a collision for a hash, they can only replace one node (and its children), so the impact is limited, especially since finding collisions higher in a hash tree grows increasingly difficult because the collision must be a concatenation of multiple hashes.
-This should generally reduce issues with collisions: finding collisions that fit a hash tree tends to be harder than finding regular collisions.
+Digest trees tend to make it harder to create collisions than the use of a raw hash function.
+If attackers manage to find a collision for a digest, they can only replace one node (and its children), so the impact is limited, especially since finding collisions higher in a digest tree grows increasingly difficult because the collision must be a concatenation of multiple digests.
+This should generally reduce issues with collisions: finding collisions that fit a digest tree tends to be harder than finding regular collisions.
 But, the issue should always be considered.

 ### Leaf-Node Attacks

-Envelope's hash tree is proof against the leaf-node weakness of Bitcoin that can affect SPVs because its predicates are an unordered set, serialized in increasing lexicographic order by digest, with no possibility for duplication and thus fully deterministic ordering of the tree.
+Envelope's digest tree is proof against the leaf-node weakness of Bitcoin that can affect SPVs because its predicates are an unordered set, serialized in increasing lexicographic order by digest, with no possibility for duplication and thus fully deterministic ordering of the tree.

 See the leaf-node attack at {{LEAF-MERKLE}}.